 A carbon tax is one remedy for global warming but it’s not quite that easy.

 Sort of like Goldilocks, we have taxes that are too high, some that are too low, and others that are just right.
-In his new book, False Alarm, Bjorn Lomborg guides readers through a series of alternatives that take us to (what he believes is) the ideal tax.

 Let’s start with no tax.
 Then, the benefit of carbon emissions goes to the businesses producing pollution and to the consumers who buy their products.
 Meanwhile, the cost is divided among a population that breathes polluted air.
 Economists would say that no tax creates market failure because the market has failed to include the social and dollar cost of the harm from the emissions.